shravanshetty1/blawgd/README.md

 4. Incentivizes popular posts.

 ### Status
-The network has been released where as the clients and providers are under active development.
+The network has been released whereas the clients and providers are under active development.

 ### Platforms
 Currently, a rudimentary website client has been released and is available [here](https://blawgd.com).
 Apps should be released soon which will be a lot